SwetaTanwar/snake-game/CONTRIBUTING.md

    python3 -m twine upload dist/*
    # Enter your PyPI username and password/token when prompted
    ```
+   Note: For security, use an API token instead of your password.
+You can create one at https://pypi.org/manage/account/token/

 5. Clean up build environment:
    ```bash